107 Online Shopping Sites in the Philippines [List]

-The Philippines has several players smaller in scale than America’s Amazon.com and China’ Alibaba.
+The Philippines has several players smaller in scale than America’s Amazon.com and China’s Alibaba.
 They cater to different types of products like groceries, apparel, travel and electronic goods.

 Top online shopping websites in the Philippines

 Zalora is the household name for online shopping of clothing and wardrobe in the Philippines.
-In addition to generic wearable brands, famous names like adidas, Samsonite, Levi’s and Lacoste are also found in its virtual clothing racks and shelves.
-What’s more, Zalora not only offers cash on deliver, it also offers free shipping for customers who buy online worth P1,000 and above.
+In addition to generic wearable brands, famous names like Adidas, Samsonite, Levi’s and Lacoste are also found in its virtual clothing racks and shelves.
+What’s more, Zalora not only offers cash on delivery, it also offers free shipping for customers who buy online worth P1,000 and above.

-Formerly known as sulit.com.ph, OLX is the local version of eBay where people can sell stuff online without having to setup their online store.
-You can sell your home appliances and mobile phones, but OLX offers much more than just online shopping, as it also has jobs listings, properties like condo units for sale or rent, and services such as TV repair or airconditioning cleaning and maintenance services.
+Formerly known as sulit.com.ph, OLX is the local version of eBay where people can sell stuff online without having to set up their online store.
+You can sell your home appliances and mobile phones, but OLX offers much more than just online shopping, as it also has job listings, properties like condo units for sale or rent, and services such as TV repair or airconditioning cleaning and maintenance services.

 Gadget-savvy individuals could spend a great amount of time to visit Widget City’s website not just because of the wide variety of electronic goods they sell — cameras, smartphones, laptops, game consoles and more — it also partnered with trusted brands and sells accessories for virtually all gadgets.